widespreadmoney/Anarchy-Anticheat/README.md

 an anticheat made specifically for anarchy servers, made as an all-in-one alternative to AEF.

 # Why?
-Reason's really simple actually, AEF literally just doesnt work for me, and I hate spending money on software.
+Reason's really simple actually, AEF really only fixes random bugs, and otherwise reccomends paying for an anticheat.
+(Fuck naw id rather die lmaooo)